matty-gee/social_navigation_analysis_old/README.md

 ### Clone repository locally [recommended]

-[TODO: add details on how to clone it]

-Suggested: set up a conda environment with dependencies already installed
+### Suggested: set up a conda environment with dependencies already installed

 From the directory you cloned:
 ```bash